Tannhäuser (opera): Act 1

-According to Wagner's stage directions, "Tannhäuser...finds himself a beautiful valley… To the left one sees the Hörselberg.
+According to Wagner's stage directions, "Tannhäuser...finds himself in a beautiful valley...
+To the left one sees the Hörselberg.
 To the right...a mountain path from the direction of the Wartburg ...; in the foreground, led to by a low promontory, an image of the Virgin Mary – From above left one hears the ringing of herder’s bells; on a high projection sits a young shepherd with pipes facing the valley".
 It is May.
 The shepherd sings an ode to the pagan goddess Holda, "Frau Holda kam aus dem Berg hervor" (Lady Holda, come forth from the hill).
 A hymn "Zu dir wall ich, mein Jesus Christ" (To thee I turn, my Jesus Christ) can be heard, as Pilgrims are seen approaching from the Wartburg, and the shepherd stops playing.
 The pilgrims pass Tannhäuser as he stands motionless, and then, praising God, ("Allmächt'ger, dir sei Preis!"
 (Almighty God, to you be praise!)) he sinks to his knees, overcome with gratitude.
 At that moment the sound of hunting-horns can be heard, drawing ever nearer.